sj14/multicode/README.md

 # multicode

-`multicode` allows to input a (nested) `base64`, `hex` or `proto` decoded sequence and will recursively try to encode it.
-This is helpful when you get encoded data but don't exactly know how it was encoded.
+`multicode` allows to input a (nested) `base64`, `hex` or `proto` (protocol buffers) decoded sequence and will recursively try to encode it.
+This is helpful when you get encoded data but don't exactly know how it was encoded or encoding might lead to cumbersome command concatenation.

 ## Examples

-First, let's encode a string string with hex and base64:
+First, let's encode a string with hex and base64 encoding:

 ```text
 $ echo hello there | xxd -p | base64